ashepherd/finance-blog/_posts/2023-11-18-judgement-night-1993.md

 * Anti-machismo, immasculation, cat & mouse, prey
 * Hero shot w. gun @15min
 * How do you navigate difficult situations? survive? what is your responsibility? to your tribe? to others?
+* Razor's negotiation - do the skills of the modern "successful" capilatist man serve us well?